AlexandreFoley/vscode-git-graph/CONTRIBUTING.md

 Raise a bug you've found to help us improve!
 Due to the extremely broad nature of Git repositories, some bugs might slip through the cracks.

-Check the [open bugs](https://github.com/mhutchie/vscode-git-graph/issues?q=is%3Aissue+is%3Aopen+label%3A"bugs"), and bugs ready for release on the [project board](https://github.com/mhutchie/vscode-git-graph/projects/1#column-4514040) to see if it is already in the process of being resolved.
-If it is, give the issue a thumbs up, and help provide additional context if the issue author was unable to provide some details.
+Check the [open bugs](https://github.com/AlexandreFoley/vscode-git-graph/issues?q=is%3Aissue+is%3Aopen+label%3A"bugs"), to see if the bug as already been reported.
+Share in the Issue all relevant information you have discovered about that bug.

 If the bug hasn't previously been reported, please follow these steps:
-1. Raise an issue by selecting the "Bug Report" template on [this page](https://github.com/mhutchie/vscode-git-graph/issues/new/choose).
+1. Raise an issue by selecting the "Bug Report" template.
 2. Follow the template as you see appropriate, it's only meant to be a guide.
 3. Click "Submit new issue"